DkGoat66/DopamineTracker/README.md

 3. Dopamine Level Tracking
 Based on the logged activities, DopamineTracker calculates and displays an estimated dopamine level.
 The app employs a user-friendly interface to present the data in a visually appealing manner, making it easy for users to understand their dopamine patterns.

+4. Guided Meditations
+Incorporate mindfulness into the user's daily routine with guided meditations.
+Scientifically proven to increase dopamine levels, these sessions are designed to reduce stress and enhance overall well-being.
+Choose from a variety of meditation styles to find what suits you best.

-4. Data Visualization
+5. Data Visualization
 DopamineTracker provides insightful charts and graphs that visualize the correlation between specific activities and dopamine levels.
 Users can gain a deeper understanding of how their lifestyle choices impact their overall well-being.

-5. Daily Reminders
+6. Daily Reminders
 To encourage consistent tracking, DopamineTracker includes a reminder feature.
 Users can set daily reminders to log their activities, ensuring that the data remains accurate and comprehensive.